Stars and Celebrities: A Network Creation Game: Price of anarchy on Nash equilibrium trees

 In the case of $\beta = 3$, either $diam(T)\leq 3$ or $diam(T)= 4$.
 In the first case $C(T)=\alpha(n-1)$ and in the second there is $u$ with $diam_T(u)=2=\beta-1$ and we can use Lemma~\ref{lem:Wtrees}.

 Finally, we consider the case $\beta=2$.
 Notice that the unique tree $T$ with diameter $3$ is a double star, a graph that is formed by connecting the centers of two stars.
-Assume that a \NE tree $T$ is formed by $S_k$, a star with $k$ vertices and centered at $u$, and $S_{n-k}$, a star graph with $n-k$ vertices centered at $v$, joined by the edge $(u,v)$.
-Let $L_u$ ($L_v$) be the set of leaves in $S_k$ ($S_{n-k}$).
+Assume that a \NE tree $T$ is formed by $T_u$, a star with center $u$, and $T_v$, a star graph with center $v$, joined by the edge $(u,v)$.
+Let $L_u$ ($L_v$) be the set of leaves in $T_u$ ($T_v$).
 As $T$ is a \NE graph we have that $w(L_u),w(L_v)\leq\alpha$.
 Furthermore

 \end{proof}